currents-dev/cypress-cloud/examples/webapp/README.md

 ### Configuration

 Update `currents.config.js` with the `projectId`, `recordKey` obtained from a cloud orchestration service.
-Sorry Cypress users - use the director service URL as `recordServiceUrl`.
+Sorry Cypress users - use the director service URL as `cloudServiceUrl`.

 ### E2E tests